xlink-network/xlink-docs/developers/contracts/btc-peg-in-endpoint.md

 - `bridge-common-v2-02`: this contract is called to extract and validate Bitcoin transaction details, decode routing and order information during peg-in operations.
 - `token-abtc`: this contract handles the management of aBTC (Bridged BTC) tokens, representing BTC on the Stacks network.
 It is called to mint and transfer aBTC during peg-in operations.
 - `cross-router-v2-03`: this contract is called to route tokens and execute cross-chain transfers during advanced peg-in operations, such as cross and cross-swap transactions.
+- `alex-launchpad-v2-03`: this contract is called to register and validate peg-in operations associated with launchpad projects on the Stacks network.
 - `clarity-bitcoin-v1-07`: this contract is called to retrieve the transaction ID of native SegWit Bitcoin transactions by excluding witness data.
 - `btc-peg-out-endpoint-v2-01`: this contract is called to manage refunds during peg-in failures to transfer BTC back to users.
 - `liabtc-mint-endpoint`: this contract is called to validate and mint liabtc during peg-in operations.